Aureliano Chaves building: Development

-The new building was proposed by Forluz with the aim of creating a new headquarters for CEMIG on a parcel next to the company's current headquarters.
-A closed tender was held between architecture offices in Belo Horizonte.
-A partnership between the Trínia Arquitetura and Gustavo Penna offices won the competition and was hired to develop the project.
-The competition was awarded in 2007 and the project kicked off in 2008, with approvals and construction happening over a period of 6 years.
-The building was inaugurated in 2014.
+Forluz commissioned the building for use as a new headquarters for CEMIG, on a site next to the company's existing headquarters.
+A closed competition was held among invited architecture offices in Belo Horizonte.
+The partnership between Trínia Arquitetura and Gustavo Penna Arquiteto & Associados won the competition in 2007, and the project began the following year.
+Design approvals and construction took about six years, and the building opened in 2014.

 Architecture

-The northern façade of the Aureliano Chaves building, covered with horizontal brises soleil to maximize the use of natural light while reducing direct sunlight during the winter.
+The northern facade of the Aureliano Chaves building, with horizontal brises soleil used to reduce direct sun while allowing natural light.